 - 1 garlic clove, finely chopped

-- Soak 15 bamboo skewers in water to prevent them from burning.
+- Soak the bamboo skewers in water for 10 minutes, to prevent them from burning.

-- Cut kangaroo fillets into medium, bite size pieces.
-Cut onion length way, into quarters.
-Cut each quarter in half to get square shaped pieces for skewing.
+- Cut kangaroo fillets into medium, bite-size pieces.
+Cut onion length way into quarters.
+Cut each quarter in half to get square-shaped pieces, suitable for skewing.

-- Mix together the marinade ingredients and coat the kangaroo fillet pieces.
-Stand aside for 30 minutes to an hour.
+- Mix together the marinade ingredients and add the meat.
+Mix to coat evenly and stand aside for 30 minutes to an hour.
+Overnight is even better.

 - Add diced vegetables to the meat and stir through.
-Thread meat and vegetables onto bamboo skewers, leaving 1cm on each side.
-Reserve leftover vegetables to grill once the skewers are done.
+Thread the meat pieces and vegetables onto the bamboo skewers, leaving 1cm at each end of the skewer.
+Any leftover vegetables can be grilled alongside or after the skewers are done.

 - Preheat a barbecue grill or a large frying pan to high and spray with olive oil or brush with coconut oil.
 Grill the skewers for 4 minutes on each side, rotating, cover the barbecue hood for 1–2 minutes during that time.